jstify/Yummy-Jekyll/_posts/2016-07-05-angular-deep-linking.md

 -----------------------
 **With '#'**:
 Angular by default supports deep linking using **'#'**.

 Ex: https://www.deeplinking.com#/deep/linking

 It has following drawbacks

- - Search engines (SEO) don't recognise the url after '#', so the page full path don't indexed.
+ - Search engines (SEO) won't recognise the url after '#', so the page full path will not indexed.
- - Google analytics also don't  capture the url after '#', so we may not get results as we want.
+ - Google analytics also will not  capture the url after '#', so we may not get results as we want.
  - Readability will decrease

 **Removing '#'**:
- We have to do following to get out of '#' in url.
+ We have to do following to get rid of '#' in url.

 1. **Enable html5Mode**: We have to enable this in application config file.

 	> $locationProvider.html5Mode(true).hashPrefix('!');

 	Some browsers don't support html5Mode, for that we need to add hashPrefix('!').

 2. **Loading files**: Generally in header we include files as follows

 	> `<script src="vendor/angular.js"></script>`

 	After enabling html5Mode, files may not load correctly.
 To fix this we have to set

     > `<base `**`href="/"`**` />`
 	or
     `<script `**`src="/vendor/angular.js"`**`></script>`

 	**Note**: If you mention href value as **'/'**, it will refer to server url.
 If you want to point to other domain path, which can set to href (Ex: In localhost it will not work with **'/'**, so we need to mention it as `<base href="http://localhost/appFolder/" />`

-3.  **Enabling Redirection**: Reload & Refresh will not work after **html5Mode** is enabled, because browser will check for folders and it leads to `404 Not Found`.
-To get it worked we need to redirect to `index.html` file, we have to add following in `.htaccess` file (or in sever configuration)[2]:
+3.  **Enabling Redirection**: Reload & Refresh will not work after **html5Mode** is enabled, because browser will look for folders and it leads to `404 Not Found`.
+To get it worked we need to redirect to `index.html` file, for that we have to add the following in `.htaccess` file (or in sever configuration)[2]:

 	>     RewriteEngine on
 	>